Lattice Unitarity: Saturated Collisional Resistivity in Hubbard Metals

 Figure~\ref{fig:saturation} shows $\Re\sigma$ and $\Im\sigma$ across a range of $\omega$ for three different interaction strengths.
-Each spectrum has a Drude-like response peaked near the trapping frequency in the $xy$ plane, $\omega_0$, and a Kramers-Kronig dispersion in $\Im\sigma$ to accompany the resonance in $\Re\sigma$.
+Each spectrum shows a Drude-like response peaked near $\omega_0$ and a Kramers-Kronig dispersion in $\Im\sigma$ to accompany the resonance in $\Re\sigma$.
 At each frequency we choose $F_0$ both to remain in linear response \footnote{We find that a stringent test of linear response was to fit $\Re\sigma(\omega)$ and $\Im\sigma(\omega)$ independently, and then compare to the Kramers-Kronig relation.} and to control Joule heating \cite{JouleNote} such that the average temperature is relatively constant across the conductivity spectrum.
-We find that $|R_x| \lesssim 1 \,\mu$m is typically required to meet these constraints.
+We find that $|R_x| \lesssim \qty{1}{\um}$ is typically required to meet these constraints.

-Each conductivity spectrum can be fit to a Kubo-type response function \cite{KuboSummary:2014,Anderson:2019,SM} that uses the exact non-interacting basis states of the harmonically-confined lattice potential and a relaxation-time approximation: that all eigenstates have a lifetime $\tau_\mathrm{Q}$.
-From the fit, we extract $\tau_Q$, an effective temperature, and the harmonic trap frequency dressed by the effective mass.
-Examples of such fits are shown in Fig.~\ref{fig:saturation}.
+The conductivity spectra are fit using a Kubo-type response function \cite{KuboSummary:2014,Anderson:2019} that uses the exact non-interacting basis states of the harmonically-confined lattice potential (see $\sigma_{xx}$ defined in the End Matter) and a relaxation-time approximation: that all eigenstates have a lifetime $\tau_\mathrm{Q}$.
+Examples are shown in Fig.~\ref{fig:saturation}.
+This common treatment~\cite{Michon:2023,AshcroftMermin,gotze:1972} captures the near-resonant broadening phenomenologically by treating $\tau_Q^{-1}$ as a fit parameter \footnote{In addition, we neglect any momentum- or frequency-dependence of $\tau_Q$, which leads to a violation of the DC susceptibility \cite{RTA2024Terada}.
+However, only near-resonant data has sufficient signal to contribute to $\Re \rho$.}; a prediction for the current dissipation rate is the focus of the microscopic theory of transport described below.

 Conductivity $\sigma(\omega)$ is the Fourier transform of the current-current correlation function.
 The broadening observed between Fig.~\ref{fig:saturation}(a,b), with $U/t\approx 1$, to Fig.~\ref{fig:saturation}(c,d), with $U/t\approx 4$, arises from the reduced lifetime of currents due to scattering.
 However, one sees little change when further increasing to $U/t\approx 6$ (panels e,f).
 This is the phenomenon of saturation explored in our work.
-Perturbative scaling would predict a thirty-fold increase in current dissipation rate, with $\tau_Q^{-1}$ proportional to $U^2$, while comparison of Figs.~\ref{fig:saturation}(a,b) and \ref{fig:saturation}(e,f) shows only a three-fold increase of $\tau_Q^{-1}$.
+Perturbative scaling would predict a thirty-fold increase in current dissipation rate, proportional to $U^2$, while comparison of Figs.~\ref{fig:saturation}(a,b) and \ref{fig:saturation}(e,f) shows only a five-fold increase of $\tau_Q^{-1}$.